hckrpatrick/zigzagExam/README.md

 ## Level 2
 This component has a function longestPalindrome(input) which takes in an input and returns the longest palindromic substring of the input.

-1. Initially the function creates a variable longestPalindrome and a nxn array, where n is the length of the input string.
+1. Initially the function creates a variable longPalindromeSubstr and a nxn array, where n is the length of the input string.
       - Initial values of all the cells in the array is false
-      - Initial value of longestPalindrome is the first letter of the input string
+      - Initial value of longPalindromeSubstr is the first letter of the input string
       - The value of array[i][j] should be true if the substring of the input string from index i to j is a palindrome, otherwise false
       - Only the upper right triangle of the 2 dimensional array will be used since the start index of the substring cannot be greater than the end index.
 2. Assigning values to the array: